AshwiniRN/SimpleDataEntryApplication-LIS/README.md

 ### Import Project in IntelliJ IDEA
 1. Open IntelliJ IDEA.
 2. Click on "Open or Import" and select the directory where you cloned the repository.
-3. If IntelliJ does not recognize it as a SpringBoot project, then select the "pom.xml" file and click "Open" to import the project.
+3. If IntelliJ does not recognize it as a Spring Boot project, then select the "pom.xml" file and click "Open" to import the project.

 ### Build and Run the Application (With IDE)